harshalpanchal2000/harshalpanchal2000/README.md

 ## **💡 Core Competencies 💡**

 *In Data Science*
-- Tools: SQL, Python, Tableau, Excel
+- Tools: SQL, Python, Tableau, Excel, Docker, AWS(S3), Apache Beam,
 - Skills: Data Cleaning and Wrangling, Data Analysis, Data Visualisation, Relational Databases, Dashboard Design and Development

 *In Creative Field*
 - ****Tools****: PhotoShop, Illustrator, Figma, Canva, InDesign
-- ****Skills****: Visual Designing, Crafting marketing content, building social media presence, Ad Strategies, UI/UX, social media marketing, crafting realistic mockups, brand identity, web designs, Art direction, Tik tok ads.
+- ****Skills****: Visual Designing, Crafting marketing content, building social media presence, Ad Strategies, UI/UX, social media marketing, crafting realistic mockups, brand identity, web designs, Art direction, TikTok ads.

 ## **👨🏼‍🎓 Certificates 👨🏼‍🎓 **
 I believe that the best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result:) So here is a list of the ones I have: